-Foreign nationals can become eligible to apply for a green card if they are a family member of a U.S. permanent resident or green card holder.
+Foreign nationals can become eligible to apply for a green card if they are a family member of a U.S. citizen or permanent resident.

 Below is information about family-based green card eligibility and the four family-based green card preference categories.